 Schools can now access marketing and communications materials to help support and promote the campaign, as well as curriculum-linked teaching resources on mental wellbeing.

 Good Thinking: Downloadable mental health workbooks for adults.
-Good Thinking have now collated on their website a set of free downloadable booklets for adults to promotes mental wellbeing, including anxiety, sleep and much more.
+Good Thinking have now collated on their website a set of free downloadable booklets for adults to promotes mental wellbeing, including anxiety, sleep, Coronavirus and mental health, parents and carers and much more.

 Self-care top tips for young parents and carers

 The Anna Freud National Centre for Children and Families Self-care top tips for young parents and carers booklet offers some simple self-care advice for young parents and carers about the importance of self-care and looking after their own mental health and wellbeing whilst raising children.
 For more information see Anna Freud's website.

 Toolkit for teachers, pupils and parents during children’s mental health week

 Once again, school, further education leaders and staff are on the front line, supporting children, young people and their families during the pandemic.
 Keeping schools open to vulnerable and key worker children whilst returning to remote learning during another lockdown is enormously challenging for everyone.